 Have you decided to become your own boss as an online English teacher?
 While going freelance or starting a teaching business gives you free rein over your work, it also requires you to hustle hard to reach as many potential students as possible.
 Traditional marketing tactics like paid ads or word of mouth still work, but you can also make yourself and your ESL classes visible to more people if you use social media to find online English students.
-We’ll explain why and how you can use the following 7 strategies to attract new clientele as an English teacher.
+We’ll explain why and how you can use seven strategies to attract new clientele as an English teacher.

 First, what social media platforms can I use to market myself as an online English teacher?